 d. other skills related to daily living

 Each student is placed in the regular classroom whenever possible.
-Special instruction is provided in the resource room as well as support for modifications within the regular classroom/curriculum as appropriate.
+Special instruction is provided in the resource room as well as support for modifications or accommodations within the regular classroom/curriculum as appropriate.

 Section 504 of The Rehabilitation Act and Americans with Disabilities Act